Sign In/Up with USCGAUX

 National Cybersecurity Awareness Month

-This year's Cybersecurity Awareness Month campaign theme - "Secure Our World" - focuses on our increasingly connected world where more of our sensitive information is online.
-Online convenience comes with risks.
-Each of us has a part to play in adopting cybersecurity habits and improved online safety behaviors to keep ourselves and others safe whether at work, home, school, or in the Auxiliary.
+This year's Cybersecurity Awareness Month campaign theme - "Building a Cyber Strong America" - focuses on the the need to strengthen the country's infrastructure against cyber threats, ensuring resilience and security.
+Each of us has a critical part to play in adopting cybersecurity habits and improved online safety behaviors to keep ourselves and others safe whether at work, home, school, or in the Auxiliary.
 The following four practices are highly effective methods to achieve a strong cybersecurity posture:

 • Use Strong Passwords